alexhelms/lumisky/docs/raspi-camera.md

 Lumisky can control a raspberry pi camera when Lumisky is running as a native application on a raspberry pi without docker.

-Follow [the docs](https://www.raspberrypi.com/documentation/accessories/camera.html) to get your camera connected and working.

-Try to use the official raspberry pi tools like `rpicam-hello --list-cameras` to verify the camera is connected.
+First, ensure the raspberry pi camera is working outside of LumiSky.

-Once you can see the camera, boot up LumiSky and configure the camera as `Raspi Native`.
+Next, start LumiSky and go to `Settings > Camera > Camera Type` and select `Raspi Native`.